libcxx/Snowlake/docs/source/tutorial.rst

 TypeClass
 ^^^^^^^^^

-The **TypeClass** field is a required field that specifies the  class type in the synthesized C++ code for representing types in the target language.
+The **TypeClass** field is a required attribute that specifies the class type in the synthesized C++ code for representing types in the target language.

-It is critical to understand that in Snowlake language, all types in the target language are universally represented by a single type class in C++.
+It is critical to be aware that in Snowlake, all types in the target language are universally represented by a single type class in C++.
 One additional requirement for this type class is that it needs to be `default constructible <http://www.cplusplus.com/reference/type_traits/is_default_constructible/>`_.